 Jesuit Values and Social Justice

-The values of St. Ignatius constitute a core part of the ethics and social identity at Catholic universities (like Loyola).
-In keeping with this, social justice issues, including issues of diversity and social inclusion, are singled out for focus and emphasis.
+The values of St. Ignatius constitute a core part of the ethics and social identity at many Catholic universities in the United States (like Loyola).
+In keeping with these core values, social justice issues, which include issues of diversity and social inclusion, all comprise the moral stance of the university.singled out for focus and emphasis.
 Looking at the complex issues of race, gender, and social class – what sociologists refer to as an “intersectional” theoretical framework – are thus important.
 Course materials and lectures have demonstrated forthright engagement with these issues.
 My teaching practice, in this regard, aims to help students become attuned to the different ways social inequality and power shapes their understanding of their social world.
 As a social scientist, I primarily use data as a means by which to rigorously examine assumptions and representations of social identities and social facts.
 Throughout the

 My teaching practice, in this regard, aims to help students become attuned to the different ways social inequality and power shapes their understanding of their social world.
 As a social scientist, I emphasize the use of social statistics – data – as a means by which to rigorously examine assumptions and representations of social identities and social facts.
 Throughout the course, I have encouraged you to begin with self-identification (your subjective personal experience) as you develop your “sociological imagination.”
 The goal here is to probe deeper in an effort to learn about the social problems that constitute the fabric of our racially, ethnically, politically diverse, and increasingly divided society.